 And according to Nehemiah 2:1–6, the queen of Ahasuerus’ son and successor, Artaxerxes I, attended her lord at wine.
 In addition, several Greek writers affirm the attendance of Persian women at feasts.
 Herodotus, a contemporary of Ahasuerus, speaks of Amestris (Esther 1:9) attending the king’s birthday party (ix.
 110).

 Thus, there is no sufficient evidence to believe that Persian custom banned women from royal banquets, and that it would therefore have been wrong for Vashti to appear when summoned, in spite of the fact that the men were drinking (Esther 7:7).
 Also, the fact that Vashti held a banquet for the women of Shushan along with that of Ahasuerus for the men, shows her collaboration with his policy in promoting popular loyalty to the throne.
 But it is not clear why she declined to obey the king’s command.

 In dethroning Queen Vashti and appointing Esther in her place, we see God working behind the scenes to save the Jewish nation from destruction.
 Esther’s guardian, Mordecai, alluded to that when he said to her: “…who knows but that you have come to your royal position for such a time as this?”
 (Esther 4:14).

 Although the book of Esther doesn’t mention God by name, it mentions that Esther prayed and fasted for three days before asking the king to save the Jewish people and she also asked the Jews to also do the same (Esther 4:16).
 We know that prayer and fasting is certainly a religious act associated with God’s worship.

 Clearly, God places people in specific situations at specific times to accomplish His desired will.
-The book of Esther showed that random circumstance could not just happen.
-For God in His providence orchestrates His plans to work for the good of His faithful (Romans 8:28).
+The book of Esther showed that random circumstances could not just happen.
+For God in His providence orchestrates His plans to work for the good of His faithful children (Romans 8:28).

 In His service,